 Are you planning on getting your first welding machine and confused about which method to go with?
 The most convenient welding types for the beginners are the MIG welding method and the Stick welding method.
 MIG is popular among the people who want to land some professional welds with less experience in welding.

-It can help you land a very clean, neat and good looking weld on a variety of metal types within a short period.
+It can help you land a very clean, neat, and good looking weld on various metal types within a short period.
 On the other hand, stick welding is the oldest welding method in the modern welding industry.
 If you’re confused about which one to take between the MIG welding vs Stick welding, I’m here to help.
 Stick to the article to know how these methods work and which one you should go for.

 What Is MIG Welding

-The inert gas is usually a mixture of CO2 and Argon; sometimes, you will use helium as well, depending on the type of metal.
-The electric arc will heat up the base metal and melt a continuously fed electrode on the poodle to join them together.
+The inert gas is usually a mixture of CO2 and Argon; sometimes, you will use helium, depending on the type of metal.
+The electric arc will heat the base metal and melt a continuously fed electrode on the poodle to join them together.
 The shielding gas will protect the molten poodle from oxidization until it cools down and solidifies.

 What is stick welding

 The stick welding method is an arc welding method that uses a consumable electrode stick instead of a feed-through wire.
 The filler electrode stick has a flux cover, which does the shielding job instead of using gas as the MIG welding method does.
 You have to use a ground clamp to complete the electric arc circuit from the welding machine.

 As you weld using the stick, the flux cover will vaporize and make a gas shield to protect the molten poodle.
 You must choose the right filler stick according to the metal; there are different lengths and types of the stick available.
 After completing the weld, the shielding flux will create a slag layer that you will chip off later.